lecamping/lecampingmafia/README.md

 Startups data is stored into the [`startup.json`](https://github.com/lecamping/lecampingmafia/blob/gh-pages/startups.json) file.
 You can simply [edit it from the GitHub website](https://github.com/lecamping/lecampingmafia/edit/gh-pages/startups.json), you will only need a GitHub account.
 If you are not part of the Mafia (the editorial team), then you will create a GitHub Pull Request and someone from the Mafia will need to merge it.
 Be careful to write valid JSON.

+Note: you should add your favicon at your.website.com/favicon.ico so that it is automatically added on your startup profile.

 How to improve the website
 --------------------------